-The ascent to Pagasarri Bilbao is an activity quite frequently, hence the Pagasarri road is well documented.
+The ascent to Pagasarri Bilbao is an activity quite often, hence the path of Pagasarri be well documented.

-The following describes the ascent route to the mountain, with photographs to facilitate orientation:
+Then the ascent route described the mountain with photographs to facilitate orientation:

-The route starts in the San Adrián (Bilbao).
-We start from the Plaza Zabalburu, located near the train station and we are on the street Avenida Juan de Garay and San Adrian.
-At the end of the street we find the bridge from the image below:
+The route starts at the San Adrián (Bilbao).
+We start from the Plaza Zabalburu, located near the train station and go down the street Avenida Juan de Garay and San Adrián.
+At the end of the street we find the bridge of the following image:

 Way up to Pagasarri: Building Iberdrola

-Crossing over the bridge cross the highway, reaching Iberdrola building.
+Crossing the bridge will cross the highway, reaching the building of Iberdrola.
 At this point we leave the city to begin the ascent to Pagasarri.
-Go around the building to the right to take the road Larraskitu, a paved trail that runs through the neighborhood Larraskitu.
+We go around the building to the right to take the road Larraskitu, an asphalted road that runs through the neighborhood Larraskitu.

 Way up to Pagasarri: Road Larraskitu

-Continue about 300 meters down the track.
+We continue about 300 meters down the track.
 We find a path that goes left.
-If we take this shortcut will we end up at the same track much later, while ensuring more spin.
-This step is optional, if we follow the track all the time we'll end up at the same point but take more.
+If we take this shortcut we'll end on the same track much later, avoiding to give more back.
+This step is optional, if we follow the track all the time we end up at the same point but take more.

 Way up to Pagasarri: Shortcut

-Continuing along the road, called Camino Pagasarri, we will come to the Athletic and Bar later with a picnic area and tables, along with a panel of the council with a map and information about the area.
+Continuing along the road, called Camino Pagasarri, we will find the Bar Athletic and later with a picnic and tables, together with a panel of the council with a map and information about the area.

 Way up to Pagasarri: Road Pagasarri

-If we continue down the road, we arrive at a point where a barrier prevents access to vehicles.
-It is the point where it begins the ascent to Mount and in which, typically, we will have taken about 45 minutes to get there.
-Highlight a road that goes to the left, just before the barrier, and that leads to the chapel of San Roque.
+If we continue down the road, we arrive at a point where a barrier preventing access to vehicles.
+Is the point where the climb to the mountain begins and where we will normally take about 45 minutes to reach him.
+Highlight a road that goes to the left, just before the barrier, which leads to the chapel of San Roque.

-On the way up, we will find the Fountain of Zapaburu.
+On the way up, we find the Fountain of Zapaburu.

 Way up to Pagasarri: Power Zapaburu

-Later we came to a crossroads offers three routes to Pagasarri.
-The right path is the softest and offers spectacular views of Bilbao.
-The central route, begins with stairs and an information panel.
-Of the three routes, is the fastest (about 30 minutes) and the oldest, but also the most physically demanding.
-The left path instead is the longest and gives the greatest return, so it is the least they usually do.
+Later we came to a crossroads that offers three routes to the Pagasarri.
+The right path is smoother and offers spectacular views of Bilbao.
+The route from the center, begins with stairs and an information panel.
+Of the three routes, it is the fastest (30 minutes) and the oldest, but also the most physically demanding.
+The left path instead, is the longest and the one that gives greater return, so it is the least is usually done.

 Way up to Pagasarri: Cross in the Pagasarri

-If we have chosen the old road to Pagasarri, by the way we find the source of the next picture.
-This way, toward the end, is attached to the left path.
+If we have chosen to Pagasarri the old way, the way we find the source of the next picture.
+This way, almost at the end, joins the left path.
 On the descent we must remember to properly take detours.

-Way up to Pagasarri: Fountain in the ancient way Pagasarri
+Way up to Pagasarri: Fountain in the old way of Pagasarri

-The path to the left and right end joining in the campaign of Pagasarri, under Mount Ganeta (685 meters).
+The road on the left and on the right end joining in the campaign of Pagasarri, under Mount Ganeta (685 meters).

 Way up to Pagasarri: Campa and bar Pagasarri